Economics Network Virtual Symposium 2020

 Theme 1: Engaging students and academics with online learning

-This live session will explore three aspects of online learning that are likely to have particular relevance as we prepare to teach flexibly in the academic year ahead.
-The focus will be on providing practical tips and demonstration through short activities with participants.
+his live session explored three aspects of online learning that are likely to have particular relevance as we prepare to teach flexibly in the academic year ahead.
+The focus is on providing practical tips and demonstration through short activities with participants.

-- Part 1 will explore how to adapt existing modules for online delivery.
+- Part 1 explored how to adapt existing modules for online delivery.

-- Part 2 will demonstrate how to engage students with offline material (asynchronously).
+- Part 2 demonstrated how to engage students with offline material (asynchronously).

-- Part 3 will focus on how to engage students in live sessions online (synchronously).
+- Part 3 focused on how to engage students in live sessions online (synchronously).